- Download our Moving to New Zealand Guide (PDF)

 Internet in New Zealand

-Mobile telephones in New Zealand
+Mobile phones in New Zealand

 Postal services in New Zealand

+The New Zealand postal service is known for being reliable and user-friendly.
 Overseas post is charged by weight.
-As New Zealand is quite far from the US and Europe, expats should be aware that shipping heavy items can be very expensive.
+As New Zealand is quite far from the US and Europe, shipping heavy items can be expensive.

 Further reading